 How Long Does It Take For Erythema Toxicum To Go Away?

-Most skin lesions in toxic erythema are transient or temporary.
+Most skin lesionsiXThe parts of the skin that look different than the skin around them. in toxic erythema are transient or temporary.
 It may often disappear within a few hours and reappear on other parts of the body other than the soles and palms.
 Erythema toxicum may resolve within seven to fourteen days from the first day of their appearance.
 The skin eruptions fade away without leaving any scars.

 Causes Of Toxic Erythema Of The Newborn

 The exact cause of toxic erythema of the newborn is unknown.
-It is considered to be an allergic response since the skin lesions display significant eosinophilic infiltration.
+It is considered to be an allergic response since the skin lesions display significant eosinophilic infiltrationiXThe build-up of eosinophils (white blood cells) in a tissue or organ that may lead to inflammation or destruction of the tissue. .
 Eosinophils are a type of white blood cells.
-It was suggested that the allergic reaction could be due to the maternal lymphocytes (a type of white blood cell).
+It was suggested that the skin allergies could be due to the maternal lymphocytes (a type of white blood cell).
 However, recent studies have failed to prove the presence of maternal cells in skin lesions.

-The absence of skin lesions on non-hair-bearing areas, such as palms and soles, suggests that erythema toxicum could be a response to microbes penetrating the hair follicles.
+The absence of skin lesions on non-hair-bearing areas, such as palms and soles, suggests that erythema toxicum could be a response to skin inflammation caused by microbes penetrating the hair follicles.
 However, more studies are needed to identify the microbes and the mechanism for the development of erythema toxicum neonatorum (1).

 There is no genetic or gender prediction known for erythema toxicum.
 Premature infants tend to be less likely affected by the condition for unknown reasons.